My name is Stephen Holdaway. I’m a developer from Wellington, New Zealand.

 A brief history

 I started messing with 3D modelling in 2001 in a program called Caligari TrueSpace 2.
 In 2004 I did some programming in QBASIC on the aforementioned 286 (which was still very much alive); mostly text based games and quizzes., but it was good fun.
 For the following four years, I experimented with 3D as a hobby while I played the drums, recorded music, and played gigs with the band Remastered.

 In 2009, I started a Bachelor of Design Innovation in (Digital) Media Design at Victoria University of Wellington.
-In the same year, the university course ‘Creative Coding’ made me super excited about programming, so I went home and learned some PHP, HTML and CSS over the gloriously long summer holiday that year.
-The following summer I worked at a Wellington web development firm, where I continued to work part-time throughout 2011.
+In the same year, the university course ‘Creative Coding’ made me super excited about programming, so I went home and learned some PHP, MySQL, HTML and CSS over the gloriously long summer holiday that year.
+The following summer I worked at a Wellington web development firm, where I also worked part-time throughout 2011.
 I graduated with my Bachelors degree (BDI) in May 2012 and continued to work full-time as a front and back-end web developer until 2017, when I moved into a VFX pipeline software role.